Maks3w/FR3DLdapBundle/Resources/doc/cookbook/fosgroups_from_ldap.md

 The Roles Ldap Lookup methods can be adapted for FosUserBundle Groups to implement a more complicated permission system.

-This example should give an idea how this could be implement but without warranty or support.
+This example should give an idea how this could be implemented but without warranty or support.

 ### Configure FosUserBundle to use Groups
 Documentation can be found in FOSUserBundle/Resources/doc/groups.md